fernandabruno/fernandabruno.github.io/_posts/2017-1-30-MusixMatchR.md

 ### Prerequisites

-First things first: To use the package without difficulty, it is important that you create an application to provide you an API Key from MusixMatch.
+First things first: To use the package without difficulty, it is important that you create an application to provide you with an API Key from MusixMatch.
 An easy way to do so is accessing [MusixMatch Developers Page](https://developer.musixmatch.com/admin/applications) .
 After you create an application, a Key will be provided to you.
 This key is very important for you to be able to access all features on the package.